Jurickson Profar Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 3.33 team ERA ranks third across all league pitching staffs.
+- The Brewers have the third-ranked team ERA among all league pitching staffs (3.34).

-- Brewers pitchers combine to allow 30 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- Brewers pitchers combine to rank 12th in baseball in home runs given up (32 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.